Haemoglobinopathy Diagnosis (uk thal standards 2016, NHS thal screening, GTG 2014)

 Screening reports must be available within 3 working days

-Aimed at early diagnosis to prevent long term morbidity
+Aimed at providing early diagnosis to prevent long term morbidity

 May or may not detect other hbpathies.